-- Finishing, rubber netting and gloving.
+- Finishing, rubber netting, gloving and fish mats.

 What do I need to remember when finishing the catch?
 If you see it, it can see you.
 Prepare for a last-ditch escape maneuver by that whopper.
 If it dives under the boat, jab your rod tip in the water.
 Do not grab the line.
 Stay focused and keep that big fish off-balance.
 Use a long-handled, larger-meshed, rubber or rubber coated landing net in order to secure the fish.
 Be certain to lead it into the net head-first.
 Keep in mind that rubber meshed landing nets should be utilized because other nets that have knots or string mesh can be quite harmful in damaging the fish’s mucus coating or protective slime and are more cumbersome and prone to tangling, not allowing for swift catch-and-release.
 Wet rubberized gloves also work well to handle big fish and do not cause undo harm to them.
 European-style landing mats that are wetted are also suggested for use.

-- Quick pic, video and release.
+- Pliers, quick pic, video and release.